 How frequent?
 Doing this a few times in pregnancy and once in early labor is helpful.
 Do this after a long car ride to help avoid breech.
 Daily, if the partner can do it, when the baby is breech or persistently posterior.

 Do this when… Pregnancy is uncomfortable or the baby is in a less than ideal position (breech, posterior, transverse).
-When engagement doesn’t occur by 38 weeks.
-When labor is long and descent is delayed.
-When labor is uncomfortable, especially in the back.
+Do this when engagement doesn’t occur by 38 weeks, or when labor is long and descent is delayed.
+Do this when labor is uncomfortable, especially in the back.

 Don’t use this if…. the mother can’t stand up.
 Use the abdominal release (diaphragmatic release) instead.